Create Your Own Heart-shaped Crayons for Valentine's Day

 Let the crayons cool for about 30 minutes or until set, then remove from the pan.
 If they stick, put the pan in the freezer for another 30 minutes or so and they'll pop out with no problem.

 If you don't have a heart-shaped pan, don't worry—these even look great made in a regular old muffin tin.
-In fact, my daughter set up another batch in a a mini-muffin pan and they turned out great.
+In fact, my daughter set up another batch in a a mini-muffin pan, with fantastic results.